 A single sting will not be a severe threat to a human unless the person is allergic and then anaphylaxis will set in.
 If a human comes too close to a hornet’s nest or tries to unsuccessfully eliminate it, then hornets are capable of a full on assault resulting in hundreds of hornets attacking a single invader.
 If a hornet is killed then their last attempt at protecting the nest will cause them to release a pheromone that will result in the whole nest narrowing in on and attacking the invader.

 If you are stung by a hornet it is best to place ice on the stung area.
 It is important that you clean the area often so that it does not become infected.
 Call your doctor or medical professional to discuss the treatment that is right for you.

 Cantu Pest Control is proud to be the first company in Texas to offer a Green Shield Certified Service.
 Our Dallas hornet control experts are excited to offer Green Shield Certified pest services to our customers in search of a more prevention-based solution to their pest removal and on-going pest management needs while minimizing the use of pesticides.

-If wasps have made unwanted appearances around your home, call Cantu Pest Control at 972-885-3618 (Dallas and Fort Worth areas) or 713-999-3495 (Houston area) and schedule an appointment today with one of our friendly, experienced wasp removal experts.
+If hornets have made unwanted appearances around your home, call Cantu Pest Control at 972-885-3618 (Dallas and Fort Worth areas) or 713-999-3495 (Houston area) and schedule an appointment today with one of our friendly, experienced hornet removal experts.